-The Forest Stewardship and Restoration Program works to ensure the long-term health of the forests on Kitsap County parks by moving forest habitats, compositions, and structures toward desired conditions that include large trees and high-quality habitats.
+The Forest Stewardship and Restoration Program works to ensure the long-term health of the forests on Kitsap County parks by moving forest habitats, compositions, and structures toward complex, mature forest conditions that include varied structure, large trees, and high-quality habitats.

 For more information about the Forest Stewardship and Restoration Program, please contact us at parks@kitsap.gov.